AlexDovgalenko/api_framework_template/README.md

 - Locally on your workstation
 - Against an already-running server
-- As an all-in-one Docker container (default)
+- As an all-in-one Docker container

 ---